WordPress/gutenberg/packages/dom/README.md

 <a name="isTextField" href="#isTextField">#</a> **isTextField**

-Check whether the given element is a text field, where text field is defined by the ability to select within the input, or that it is contenteditable.
+Check whether the given element is a text field, where text field is defined by the ability to select within the input, or that it is contenteditable or within a contenteditable container.

 See: <https://html.spec.whatwg.org/#textFieldSelection>